maximbilan/iOS-Today-Extension-Simple-Tutorial/README.md

 optional public func widgetMarginInsetsForProposedMarginInsets(defaultMarginInsets: UIEdgeInsets) -> UIEdgeInsets
 ```

-In the first method you need to fetch a new data if you have, and you need to call completion handler with three possible values: _NewData_, _NoData_, _Failed_.
+In the first method you need to fetch a new data if you have, and you need to call a completion handler with three possible values: _NewData_, _NoData_, _Failed_.
 And widget will be know, will update UI or use old snapshot.

 In the second method Apple gives a chance to change margins.
 By default Today Widget has left margin, you can see in default Apple applications, such as Calendar, Stocks.